Anyone can create a website, but the end result depends on the tools you use.

 So whether you’re just starting out with a simple-but-effective website created with a site builder, or you’ve graduated up to a custom-designed web presence, having some kind of website is strongly recommended.

 That’s not to say social media isn’t important, it just needs to work in tandem with a centralised, default point of contact on the web.
 Think of your website as the hub for all your online marketing, and the various social media platforms as spokes in the wheel.

 For anyone looking for a quick and easy way to get a website up and running, Fasthosts Website Builder offers up to 100 customisable design templates, plus free stock images, email and a personalised domain name included.

 Need more flexibility?
-Cluster web hosting offers the perfect way to host your custom projects, while our dedicated servers and CloudNX cloud hosting platform provide performance for even the most demanding applications.
+Fasthosts web hosting offers the perfect way to host your custom projects, while our dedicated servers and CloudNX cloud hosting platform provide performance for even the most demanding applications.
 Don’t hesitate to get in touch to find out more.